Indoor Air Quality Research Study

 Why should I sign up?

-Collected data will inform researchers as to how indoor air quality varies according to factors such as geographic location and home characteristics.
-You will be eligible to receive a $300 home improvement store gift card, and a report summarizing results for your home.
+Collected data informed researchers as to how indoor air quality varied according to factors such as geographic location and home characteristics.
+Participants were eligible to receive a $300 home improvement store gift card, and a report summarizing results for their home.

 Indoor air monitoring station: freestanding gray school locker with monitoring equipment inside.